-Step 2: Applicants must fully complete one HEWSF application form and all supporting documents.
-The application form and supporting documents are available through the TPON online portal.
-For a complete list of supporting documents please see section 11.
+Step 2: Applicants must fully complete one MHIP-HECS application form and provide all supporting documents.
+The application form and supporting documents must be submitted through the TPON online portal.
+For a complete list of supporting documents please see section 10.

-Step 3: The application form and supporting documents must be submitted online through the Transfer Payment Ontario (TPON) system by 4:59 p.m.
-EST on November 1, 2024.
+Step 3: The application form and supporting documents must be submitted online through the Transfer Payment Ontario (TPON) system by 4:59pm.
+EST on October 18, 2024.
 A scanned application form will not be accepted.
 Failure to meet minimum submission requirements will result in the submission being identified as incomplete and will be at risk of not proceeding to the evaluation portion of the application process.

-For technical issues related to the submission of your application form, technical schedule or other supporting documents or if you note any discrepancies in the pre-filled section of the application form, please contact Transfer Payment Ontario Client Care at 416-325-6691 or 1855-216-3090 or email TPONCC@ontario.ca for assistance.
-For all other guestions, please contact HEWS@ontario.ca.
+For technical issues related to the submission of your application form, technical schedule or other supporting documents or if you note any discrepancies in the pre-filled section of the application form, please contact Transfer Payment Ontario Client Care at 416-325-6691 or 1-855-216-3090 or email TPONCC@Ontario.ca for assistance.
+For all other questions, please contact MHIP@ontario.ca.

 Step 4: Once the completed application form has been submitted, an automated acknowledgement of receipt and a file number will be emailed to the primary applicant.
+Please ensure this acknowledgement email is received to confirm application was successfully submitted.

-Step 5: Projects will be assessed and evaluated by the Province.
+Step 5: Projects will be assessed and evaluated by the Province based on information submitted at the time of application.
+Please ensure application is complete.